LSSTDESC/DC2-production/scripts/README_merge_truth_per_tract.md

 ## Generate a truth-match catalog that matches to a specific object catalog

-Once you have tract-partitioned truth catalogs, you can match them to object catalog tract-by-tract by running:
+Once you have tract-partitioned truth catalogs, you can match them to an object catalog tract-by-tract by running:

 ```bash
 TRUTH_DIR=/global/cfs/cdirs/lsst/shared/DC2-prod/Run2.2i/truth/tract_partition/raw